 1775 Fire Engine given to Rugby by Henry Wilson.

-1783 Lawrence Sheriff’s 'Mansion House', the original school site, pulled down and four new almshouses were erected.
+1783 Lawrence Sheriff’s 'Mansion House', the original school site, pulled down and four additional almshouses were erected on the site.

 1791 William Butlin, draper of Rugby died this year aged 61.
 His widow, Ann, acquired the banking business of Samuel Clay in that year and traded as A Butlin & Son.

 1792 Organ from Norton-by-Galby, Leicestershire, built by Bernard Smith, bought for £395 for Parish church.